-My temper ignited when I read this twaddle.
-I let this sit for a few days and allowed my temper to cool.
-I wanted to discuss this honestly and openly without letting anger ruin a good piece.
+My temper ignited when I read What Homeschoolers Get Wrong About Socialization.
+In fact, it irritated and upset a good portion of the homeschool community.
+I let this sit for a few days and allowed myself to cool-off.
+I wanted to discuss this honestly and openly without letting anger ruin a homeschooling perspective.

 Niedospial wrote “Socialization requires that children consistently work with people they’re not used to working with.
 It’s about discussing things with people who have a different opinion and challenging preconceived notions.
 It’s about having to do a group project with people who don’t necessarily work the same way as you do, to collaborate on ideas and grow as a thinker.”
 Well here is one (of many) experiences I had as a public school student.

 I went through the public school system K-12 and I can not recall one single group project.
 Ever.
 I also never recall a time when actual social skills were taught.
 High school was rampant with drugs, alcohol, violence, and promiscuity.
 I distinctly remember a teacher “stepping out” of the classroom for all of 10 minutes and in that time (my senior year) one young man jumped another young man, over who knows what and beat the guy in the head until he was unconscious.
 This isn’t new, it is what the public school system has wrong about socialization.